janaya/agave/docs/usage.rst

 Using AGAVE
 =================

-Initialising publications from a dump of Pubmed XML publications
+Initializing publications from a dump of Pubmed XML publications
 ====================================================================

 You can load this dataset and generate the broader patterns relations between